 Viewing should be compulsory."

 Like countless others Philippe, Michel, Andre and Patrick were labeled 'idiots', locked away and forgotten in violent asylums, until the 1960s, when the young philosopher Jean Vanier took a stand and secured their release - the first time in history that anyone had beaten the system.
 Together they created L'Arche, a commune at the edge of a beautiful forest near Paris.
 A quiet revolution was born.

-Now in his 80s, still at L'Arche and revered by some as a living saint, Jean has discovered something that most of us have forgotten - what it is to be human, to be foolish, and to be happy.
+Now in his 80s, and still at L'Arche, Jean has discovered something that most of us have forgotten - what it is to be human, to be foolish, and to be happy.

 SUMMER IN THE FOREST invites us to abandon the rat race and forge new friendships.
 Amid the ancient trees, Philippe, Patrick, Jean and the others welcome us into their lives.
 If there are rules to break, they will be broken and if there is a truth to be told, they will tell it.
 Michel reveals his war torn past, Andre is desperate for a date, and young David will prove himself a hero in the fight against the forces of evil.

 Using his strength to save the world is David’s top priority.
 A self-styled super- hero from Royan, David thinks big.
 He’s not at all interested in being small.
 When not saving the world, David can be found dancing in his room, working at the packing plant, hanging out with his girlfriend Celine, or watching movies – old Westerns are a particular favourite.
 Like the cowboys of old, if anyone annoys or threatens his girl, he’s always there to be her hero.